DrawML/drawml/README.md

-DrawML - Cloud Machine Learning Platform
+DrawML - Cloud Machine Learning Service
 ============================
 Main Repository of the DrawML.